The Cat and the Canary (1927 film): Directing

 As Universal anticipated, director Paul Leni turned Willard's play into an expressionist film suited to an American audience.
 Historian Bernard F. Dick observes that "Leni reduced German expressionism, with its weird chiaroscuro, asymmetric sets, and excessive stylization, to a format compatible with American film practice."
 Jenn Dlugos argues that "many stage play movie adaptations [of the 1920s] fall into the trap of looking like 'a stage play taped for the big screen' with minimal emphasis on the environment and plenty of stage play overacting."
 This, however, was not the case for Leni's film.
-Richard Scheib notes that "Leni's style is something that lifts The Cat and the Canary up and away from being merely a filmed stage play and gives it an amazing visual dynamism."
+Richard Scheib wrote that "Leni's style is something that lifts The Cat and the Canary up and away from being merely a filmed stage play and gives it an amazing visual dynamism."

 Leni used similar camera effects found in German expressionist films such as The Cabinet of Dr. Caligari to set the atmosphere of The Cat and the Canary.
 The film opens with a hand wiping cobwebs away to reveal the title credits.
 Other effects include "dramatic shadows, portentous superimpositions and moody sequences in which the camera glides through corridors with billowing curtains."
 Film historian Jan-Christopher Horak explains that a "matched dissolve from an image of the mansion and its oddly shaped towers to the oversized bottles of medicine that the dearly departed has been forced to consume functions as a double image of a prison, dwarfing the old man who sits alive with his will in a corner of the frame."
 Leni worked with the cast to add to the mood created by lighting and camera angles.
 Cinematographer Gilbert Warrenton recalled that Leni used a gong to startle the actors.
 Warrenton mused, "He beat that thing worse than the Salvation Army beat a drum."

 While the film contains elements of horror, according to film historian Dennis L. White it "is structured with an end other than horror in mind.
 Some scenes may achieve horror, and some characters dramatically experience horror, but for these films conventional clues and a logical explanation, at least an explanation plausible in hindsight, are usually crucial, and are of necessity their makers' first concern."

 Besides directing, Leni was a painter and set designer.
 The sets of the film were designed by Leni and fabricated by Charles D. Hall, who later designed the sets of Dracula (1931) and Frankenstein (1931).
 Leni hoped to eschew realism for visual designs that reflected the emotions of characters.
 He wrote, "It is not extreme reality that the camera perceives, but the reality of the inner event, which is more profound, effective and moving than what we see through everyday eyes ...."
 Leni went on to direct the Charlie Chan film The Chinese Parrot (1927), The Man Who Laughs (1928), and The Last Warning (1929) before his death in 1929 from blood poisoning.